vietlnguy/docker-swarm-ansible-example/README.md

 ## 2. DevOps Information

 - Gitlab: The main runner for the CI/CD pipeline.
 Sets environment variables to create separate staging and production deployments.
-- Ansible: Configuration management tool used to
+- Ansible: Configuration management tool used to run install scripts and docker-compose on various nodes
+- Docker Swarm: Container orchestration tool used for application reliability and healthcheck monitoring
+- Hashicorp Vault: Used for secrets management

+## 3. My Responsibilities

+All DevOps configurations was my responsibility.
+GitLab, Docker, Docker Swarm, Ansible, etc were all part of my responsibilties.
+Application code was the responsibility of other software developers.